jmrplens/A-Lab/README.md

 <a id="calibrate-inputs"></a>
 ### Calibrate inputs

 To obtain the correct level in the measurements calculations, it is necessary to obtain a factor that applies a dimension to the input signal.
-It is the calibration factor and it is obtained from a source that has a known acoustic pressure, usually a calibrator emits 94dB but if you have another type of calibrator you can indicate the reference level.
+This is the calibration factor and it is obtained from a source that has a known acoustic pressure.
+Usually a calibrator emits 94dB but if you have another type of calibrator you can indicate the reference level.

-You must place the calibrator on the microphone you want to calibrate and click on 'Calibrate channel N', the calibration factor will automatically be calculated.
+You must place the calibrator on the microphone you want to calibrate and click on `Calibrate channel N`, the calibration factor will automatically be calculated.
 This calibration factor is automatically applied to all measured signals.

 ```matlab
 % Calculate calibration factor